Amino Acid Therapy for Addiction

 The amino acid profile of various proteins varies greatly.
 Foods that contain

 protein, whether they are vegetarian or animal in origin, contain different combinations of amino acids.
-While we do need to keep up our overall daily intake of protein in order to maintain our health, proper neurotransmitter balance cannot always be achieved through diet alone.
+While we do need to keep up our overall daily intake of protein to maintain our health, proper neurotransmitter balance cannot always be achieved through diet alone.
 Protein intake increases the level of amino acids circulating around in the blood stream.
 Once proteins are broken down into amino acids by the digestive system, they are then released into the blood stream.
 In order for these amino acids to be taken up into the brain, they have to be carried across the blood-brain barrier using a specific transport system.
 This transport system will not help to correct amino acid imbalances within the brain.
 For example, if you have become depleted in serotonin because of high stress, dietary deficiencies or other lifestyle factors, the tryptophan uptake will not increase in any capacity across the blood-brain barrier.

 Why We Need Amino Acid Supplements?